reshmabidikar/slate/source/includes/_account.md

 ### Retrieve bundles for account

 This endpoint is used to list all `Bundle`s associated with this account.
+It is possible to limit the list to a specific Bundle external key, or to a list of Bundle Ids.

 **HTTP Request**